joshcho/ChatGPT.el/README.md

 ChatGPT.el is an Emacs package that provides integration with the [ChatGPT](https://chat.openai.com/chat) model.
 With ChatGPT.el, you can easily query ChatGPT and receive responses within Emacs, allowing you to quickly get answers to your questions and suggestions for improving your code.

 ## Quickstart

 1. Install the ChatGPT.el package using straight.el or quelpa.
 For more information, see the [Installation](#org8eb7662) section.
+2. Set the `chatgpt-repo-path` variable to the path of your ChatGPT repository.
+If you installed the ChatGPT.el package using straight.el, you can set the variable in your `.emacs` file as follows:

+       (setq chatgpt-repo-path "/path/to/ChatGPT/repository")

+If you installed the ChatGPT.el package using quelpa, you can set the variable in your `.emacs` file as follows:

+       (setq chatgpt-repository-path (expand-file-name "ChatGPT" quelpa-build-dir))

+Make sure to replace `/path/to/ChatGPT/repository` with the actual path of your ChatGPT repository on your system.
-2. Install the revChatGPT dependency using pip.
+3. Install the revChatGPT dependency using pip.
 Run the following command:

         pip3 install revChatGPT --upgrade
-3. Initialize the config.json file in your **home directory** to authenticate API access.
+4. Initialize the config.json file in your **home directory** to authenticate API access.
 For more information, see the [documentation for revChatGPT](https://github.com/acheong08/ChatGPT/wiki/Setup).
-4. Add a keybinding for the chatgpt-query function in your `.emacs` file.
+5. Add a keybinding for the chatgpt-query function in your `.emacs` file.
 For example:

         (global-set-key (kbd "C-c q") 'chatgpt-query)
-5. Start Emacs and query ChatGPT by pressing `C-c q` and entering your query in the minibuffer.
+6. Start Emacs and query ChatGPT by pressing `C-c q` and entering your query in the minibuffer.
-6. (Optional) Select a region of text and press `C-c q` to query ChatGPT with the selected text.
+7. (Optional) Select a region of text and press `C-c q` to query ChatGPT with the selected text.

 <a id="org8eb7662"></a>